hpcleuven/VscDocumentation/source/access/mfa_login.rst

 Setting up an SSH agent for MFA
 -------------------------------

-The standard login method will prompt you the MFA URL every time you try to connect to the :ref:`login nodes <tier2_login_nodes>`.
-While this can be cumbersome, setting up an SSH agent and generating an SSH certificate will avoid all this.
 The setup for your SSH agent depends on the choice of the operating system on your local machine, and that falls under either of the following two categories: